zorikg/KoBE/README.md

 # KoBE
-Data and code for "Knowledge Based Machine Translation Evaluation".
+Data and code for [Knowledge Based Machine Translation Evaluation](https://arxiv.org/abs/2009.11027).

 TODO: Add link to paper (scheduled to be announced in archive at Thu, 24 Sep 2020 00:00:00 GMT).